gdpraid/GDPR-Claim-Templates/Access-my-data.md

 - the categories of personal data concerned;

-- the recipients or categories of recipient you disclose the personal data to;
+- the recipients you disclose the personal data to;

 - your retention period for storing the personal data or, where this is not possible, your criteria for determining how long you will store it;

 - the existence of the right to request rectification, erasure or restriction or to object to such processing;

-- information about the source of the data, where it was not obtained directly from the individual;
+- information about the source of the data, where it was not obtained directly from me;

 - the existence of automated decision-making (including profiling); and

-- the safeguards you provide if you transfer personal data to a third country or international organisation.
+- the safeguards you provide if you transfer personal data to a third country or an international organization.

 If you do not wish to or cannot provide access to all of my data, I ask you to state the reasons with precise reference to law and relevant articles in the data protection regulation, so that I have the necessary background information should I choose to lodge a complaint with the Data Proteciton Authorities.